Looking for support for your finance function? Book a time with an expert.

 Influence on pricing strategies

-COGS serves as the foundation for pricing decisions.
 Without an accurate understanding of product costs, businesses risk underpricing products and services, which erodes margins.
 Similarly, they risk overpricing these and losing sales volume.

-Strategic pricing requires a clear view of both direct and indirect costs.
 Many businesses make the mistake of basing prices solely on competitors' pricing without understanding their own cost structure.
 This approach can lead to unsustainable pricing models and margin compression.

-Tax authorities scrutinize COGS calculations, particularly regarding inventory valuation and cost capitalization policies.
-Consistency in accounting methods is essential to withstand potential audits.
+Keep in mind that Tax authorities scrutinize COGS calculations, particularly regarding inventory valuation and cost capitalization policies.

 Identifying growth opportunities

 • Product mix optimization: COGS analysis by product line helps identify which products deliver the highest margins.
+It may be best to focus on a specific mix that is the most lucrative in terms of return.

 Ensuring Proper Financial Management